jsacco/ioctlplusplus/README.md

 ## IOCTL++ by Juan Sacco <<jsacco@exploitpack.com>> https://exploitpack.com
 It's a tool that can make DeviceIoControl requests with arbitrary inputs.
-The original tool has been improved with a driver helper and a driver hooker allowing the user to capture the data and config of IOCTLs of the target application during runtime.
+The original tool has been improved with a driver helper and a driver hooker allowing the user to capture and replay the data and config of IOCTLs of the target application during runtime.

 ### Workflow of IOCTL++:
 1. Start the kernel hook.
 This action is going to load a second helper driver, this driver will allow you to hook IOCTLs from the target driver.